Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 ###Testing Pull###

-We can pull changes from the remote repository to the local one as well:
+**Still as Dev.
+A** We can pull changes from the remote repository to the local one as well:

 ~~~ {.bash}
 $ git pull origin master